sidthesloth92/three-finger-tap-js/README.md

 ## Usage

-1.Add reference to `threeFingerTap.min.js` and `threeFingerTap.min.css` to the HTML page you wish to add the effect to.
+1. Assign an appropriate class name to all the `<a>` (anchor) tags for which you wish to add the hover effect to.
 ```html
 <a href="https://wikipedia.org" class="three-finger-tap">Link</a>
 ```
-2.Add references to the CSS and JS files
+2. Add references to `threeFingerTap.min.js` and `threeFingerTap.min.css` to the HTML page.
 ```html

 <link rel="stylesheet" href="../dist/css/threeFingerTap.min.css">